nina-adhikari/arxiv-chatbot/README.md

 ## Examples

-1. This example shows how the chat bot follows the prompt above to use RAG to answer the initial question, and then its native LLM capabilities to anwer the follow-up:
+1. This example shows how the chat bot follows the prompt above to use RAG to answer the initial question, and then its native LLM capabilities to answer the follow-up:

 <center><img src="screenshot1.png" alt="Screenshot"/></center>